+The Facility is secured against all of the Fund's directly owned assets.
 This security means that, if drawn down, repayment of the Facility would rank ahead of unitholders' interests in the Fund.

-As at 31 December 2023, the Facility has an all up weighted average margin and line fee of 1.709%, calculated using information from the Fund's latest financial accounts as at 31 December 2023.
+As at 31 December 2024, the Facility had an all-up weighted average margin and line fee of 1.976%, calculated using information from the Fund's latest reviewed financial accounts as at 31 December 2024.

-As at 31 December 2023, the Facility had an all-up interest rate (including hedging) of 5.859%, calculated using information from the Fund's latest financial accounts as at 31 December 2023.
-The interest rate including the annual amortisation of front-end establishment fees is 6.250%.
+As at 31 December 2024, the Facility had an all-up interest rate (including hedging) of 5.802%, calculated using information from the Fund's latest reviewed financial accounts as at 31 December 2024.
+The interest rate including the annual amortisation of front-end establishment fees was 5.967%.